Deshler High School (Alabama): Deshler Marching Tiger Band

 The Deshler Marching Tiger Band is a prominent component of Deshler High School's arts program.
 Open to students in grades 7 through 12 who have completed at least one year of beginning band, the ensemble performs at all Deshler football games, community parades, pep rallies, and regional marching competitions.
 In recent years, the band has achieved notable success, earning Alabama Class 4A State Runner-Up titles in 2021, 2023, and 2024.
 The band also hosts the annual Coldwater Classic, a regional marching competition held each November, attracting bands from across the state.

 In the 2024 marching season, the Deshler High School Marching Tiger Band delivered a performance at the USBands Southeastern Championships and STATS Grand Championships held on November 9 at Louis Crews Stadium, Alabama A&M University, in Huntsville, Alabama.
 Competing in Open Class Group IV, the band earned a score of 84.300, securing second place behind Harrison County High School and ahead of Clarksville High School.

-Their 2024 field show, titled Wonderland, was a creative interpretation of Alice in Wonderland, incorporating elements from both the classic and modern film adaptations.
-The production featured three musical movements and showcased the talents of students across various sections, including winds, percussion, color guard, and dance line.

-Led by director Chad Kennington and drum major Garrett Wagnon, the Deshler Marching Tiger Band maintains a rigorous schedule, including summer band camps, weekly rehearsals, and performances throughout the fall season.
-The program is supported by an active Band Booster organization that assists with fundraising and event coordination.

 Notable alumni

 Deion Belue: A standout cornerback at Deshler, Belue earned All-State honors and went on to play college football at the University of Alabama, where he was part of the 2013 BCS National Championship team.
 He later played professionally with the Miami Dolphins, Pittsburgh Steelers, Jacksonville Jaguars, and the Edmonton Eskimos, winning a Grey Cup in 2015.
 Belue returned to Deshler as a coach from 2017 to 2021, and currently coaches at Sheffield High School.

-Duran Coger: A 2005 graduate, Coger was a standout defensive back at Deshler and continued his football career at the collegiate level at Vanderbilt University.